8 top tips for getting off to a great start at CSU Study Centres

 STEP leaders are students who have taken part in the Successful Transition Enhanced by Peers (STEP) program.
 They have been appointed their role after performing well in their studies and showing a willingness to help others.
 They are great people to talk to for friendly advice and any information you might need.

-Free career workshops
+Attend free career workshops

 Make the most of the career workshops that run throughout the semester.
 These workshops are designed to help you write your resume, give you tips on how to search for work in Australia, inform you of the legal aspects of working whilst on a student visa and help prepare you for your interviews.
 During orientation you will be given a schedule of when these workshops will be running.
 You don’t need to book in advance, you can just turn up (and we definitely recommend you do!).